ludius0/learn_language/README.md

 # simple_time_program
 Simple program showing dates.
-I did it to try out the datetime module.
+I did it to try out the calendar and datetime modules.